davidsvida/davidsvida.github.io/content/posts/terms.md

 ShowPostNavLinks: false
 ---

-I try to compile as many relevant web dev things as I can
+I try to compile important developer things you should know.
+Emphasis will be on web development.

 - Babel
 - Static Site Generator